Which Airlines Fly to Bonaire?

 Passengers then may use local carriers to connect to Bonaire.
 Flying time between Curaçao and Bonaire is approximately 15-30 minutes on these carriers:

 - Divi Divi can be reached at: +599-9-839-1515 or fax +599-9-868 1949

 - Insel Air flies between Curaçao and Bonaire; for reservations on Insel Air, travelers from the United States should call toll free 1-800-386-4800, or consult their professional travel counselor.
 More information on Insel Air can be obtained at http://www.fly-inselair.com or by contacting the Insel Air call center on Curacao at + 5999-737-0444.
 To reach the Insel Air offices on Bonaire at the airport, call 717-2004/2008, 786-6750, or 785-3076.
 Their office at Flamingo Airport is open from 7:00 AM to 8:00 PM daily.

-Another routing option is to fly on any of a number of major U.S. and South American carriers to Aruba and then take Insel Air (with a stop in Curacao) from there to Bonaire.
+Another routing option is to fly on any of a number of major U.S. and South American carriers to Curacao or Aruba and then take Insel Air from there to Bonaire (Aruba flights require a change of planes in Curacao).